kormang/MicroservicesExample/README.md

 * Fastify 4 with TypeScript
     * Previous knowledge: Experience working on project with Fastify 2 with TypeScript.
     * Learning goal: Deepen my knowledge of TypeScript's type system and try out Fastify 4, with type providers, with focus on JSON Schema and reusing schema for validation and type definitions too.
+Also tsc, ts-node, and jest configuration, and absolute module imports.

 * RabbitMQ
     * Previous knowledge: Some experience with message queueing, using AWS SQS.